Partners for Serving — Partners for Health

 • Gain awareness and understanding of the impact of social issues on individuals and the Rochester community as a whole, as well as possible solutions.

-• Understand how to take action and impact social issues in community engagement areas of direct service, advocacy, racial justice, policy and activism.
+• Understand how to take action and impact social issues in community engagement areas of direct service, advocacy, justice, policy and activism.

 • Strengthen various professional skills such as critical thinking/problem solving, oral/written communication, teamwork/collaboration, and professionalism/work ethic.